hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 Besu implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
 Private networks can use IBFT 2.0.

-In IBFT 2.0 networks, approved accounts, known as validatoris, validate transactions and blocks.
+In IBFT 2.0 networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.